-- 81% cited they require training to successfully use Al in their daily work - 65% who use, or are planning to use, Al for software development said their organization hired or wil hire new talent to manage Al implementation - When asked what types of resources are being used to build AI skills, the top responses were: - 49% utilize books, articles, and online videos, 49% watch educational courses, 47% practice with open-source projects, and 47% learn from peers and mentors
+- data indicates a discrepancy between organizations' and practitioners' satisfaction with AI training resources.
+Despite 75% of respondents saying their organization provides training and resources for using AI, a roughly equal proportion also said they are finding resources on their own, suggesting that the available resources and training may be insufficient. - 81% cited they require training to successfully use AI in their daily work - 65% who use, or are planning to use, Al for software development said their organization hired or wil hire new talent to manage Al implementation - When asked what types of resources are being used to build AI skills, the top responses were: - 49% utilize books, articles, and online videos, 49% watch educational courses, 47% practice with open-source projects, and 47% learn from peers and mentors

-"Enterprises are seeking out platforms that allow them to harness the power of AI, while addressing potential privacy and security risks," said Alexander Johnston, Research Analyst in the Data, AI & Analytics channel at 451 Research, a part of S&P Global Market Intelligence."
+"Enterprises are seeking out platforms that allow them to harness the power of Al, while addressing potential privacy and security risks," said Alexander Johnston, Research Analyst in the Data, Al & Analytics channel at 451 Research, a part of S&P Global Market Intelligence."